Student Community Accountability

 Probation: The student is expected to show a development in responsible actions toward Biola and members of the community for a specified period of time.
 May include limitations in or restriction from certain activities or privileges.

 Restitution: Payment of financial compensation for loss, damage or injury.
 Failure to pay such charges may result in additional sanctions (including, but not limited to, denial of re-enrollment or refusal to release official transcripts and records).

-Interim Suspension: In certain circumstances, the Dean of Students or a designee may immediately impose a University or residence hall suspension.
+Interim Suspension: In certain circumstances, the SCT may immediately impose a University or housing suspension.
 Interim suspension may be imposed:

 a) to ensure the safety and well-being of members of the University community or preservation of University property;